PhilipGriffith/AHPy/README.md

 ### A Note on Weights

-Compare objects compute up to three kinds of weights for their elements: local weights, global weights and target weights.
+Compare objects compute up to three kinds of weights for their elements: global weights, local weights and target weights.
 Compare objects also compute their own global weight, given their parent.

+- **Global** weights display the computed weights of a Compare object's elements **dependent on** that object's global weight within a hierarchy
+  - Global weights are derived by multiplying the local weights of the elements within a Compare object by that object's *own* global weight in the hierarchy

 - **Local** weights display the computed weights of a Compare object's elements **independent of** that object's global weight within a hierarchy
   - For this reason, the local weights of the elements within a Compare object will always (approximately) sum to 1.0

-- **Global** weights display the computed weights of a Compare object's elements **dependent on** that object's global weight within a hierarchy
-  - Global weights are derived by multiplying the local weights of the elements within a Compare object by that object's *own* global weight in the hierarchy

 - **Target** weights display the synthesized weights of the problem elements described in the *lowest level* of a hierarchy
   - Target weights are only computed by the Compare object at the highest level of the hierarchy (*i.e.* the only Compare object without a parent)

-A Compare object that does not have a parent will have identical local and global weights; a Compare object that has neither a parent nor children will have identical local, global and target weights.
+A Compare object that does not have a parent will have identical global and local weights; a Compare object that has neither a parent nor children will have identical global, local and target weights.

 In many instances, the sum of the local or target weights of a Compare object will not equal 1.0 *exactly*.
 This is due to rounding.
 If it's critical that the sum of the weights equals 1.0, it's recommended to simply divide the weights by their cumulative sum: `x = x / np.sum(x)`.
 Note, however, that the resulting values will contain a false level of precision, given their inputs.